dimitar-asenov/Envision/misc/VCS_Eval/readme.txt

 ClassMove: One branch moves a class to a new package.
 The other makes a few minor changes.
 Git detects a conflict, Envision merges successfully.

 LoopFix: Both branches fix a bug, git merges successfully, causing a bug.
 Envision detects conflict.

+MethodInsert: Both branches create a new method. git detects a conflict.
+Envision merges successfully.